lingex/G610Rebuild/README.md

 a.flash bootloader

-  STM32 ST-LINK Utility : Bootloader.hex
+  STM32 ST-LINK Utility : Bootloader.hex     (need a debug tool like ST-Link)

 b.flash official fw

-  STM32 ST-LINK Utility : Official_no_tail.hex
+  STM32 ST-LINK Utility : Official_no_tail.hex   (need a debug tool like ST-Link)

   or ST DfuSe Demo ：Official_app_only.dfu